RuslanKurtianyk/spy-game/README.md

 1. Install Nest CLI
    npm i -g @nestjs/cli

-2. Create .env file and fill it using .env.example as template.
+2. Create .env file in server dir and fill it using .env.example as template.
 Ask Ruslan for creds to DB if needed.

 3. Install all depepndencies
 4. Run `npm run start` from root folder to run backend